 hotellerie in the town where Ritz got his start? » More ...

-“It’s wonderful to be a part of an environment where all you have to do is make people happy and make them comfortable.” —Lynnelle Hull Caudill
+“It’s wonderful to be a part of an environment where all you have to do is make people happy and make them comfortable.”—Lynnelle Hull Caudill

 Being part of something as elegant and historical as the Davenport Hotel in downtown Spokane adds extra excitement to Lynnelle Hull Caudill’s workplace.
 She joined the Davenport in October 2001 during the landmark hotel’s $30 million, two-year renovation.
 In April she became director of operations.

 While overseeing the daily workings of the hotel, she enjoys the stories she hears from so many people with strong attachments to the building.
-For decades the Davenport served as a favorite Northwest … » More …
+For decades the Davenport served as a favorite Northwest site for … » More …

 Pioneer James “Cashup” Davis dreamed big.
 At a time when most Washington settlers were carving farms out of the Palouse, he was so awed with the panoramic views of the Palouse from Steptoe Butte, he decided to build a hotel at the top.